 Tea and coffee will be provided.
 Lunch is not included but there is a cafeteria on-site, and other options nearby. https://www.ucl.ac.uk/behaviour-change/behaviour-change-health-and-sustainability-conference-2025

-F66 Behaviour Change for Health and Sustainability 2025 ConferenceDescriptionThe UCL Centre for Behaviour Change (CBC), in collaboration with the NOVA National School of Public Health, is delighted to confirm its 9th International Conference.
+F66 Behaviour Change for Health and Sustainability 2025 ConferenceDescriptionThe UCL Centre for Behaviour Change (CBC), in collaboration with the NOVA National School of Public Health, is delighted to confirm its 9th International Behaviour Conference.

 Please note: Low, middle income countries (LMIC) Discount: to be eligible, participants must work for an organisation that has its administrative offices based in an LMIC, or be employed by an organisation and live in an LMIC.
 This includes university staff and students from LMIC.
 LMIC List of Countries (Wellcome Trust)